ValuedMammal/Hello-github-walkthrough/README.md

   `ssh-keygen -t ed25519 -C "your_email@example.com"`

   Your ssh key should now be located at the file ~/.ssh/id_ed25519.pub by default.
+(Don't overwrite a key if it already exists!)
 Return the contents of the file and copy/paste it to your github settings.
 Note: the private key does not carry the .pub extension and should be kept secret.
-See the github docs for [help with SSH](#https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh)
+See the github docs for [help with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh)

   `cat ~/.ssh/id_ed25519.pub`